 By five years, children can follow three-step directions.

-Your child will be able to understand and combine words to form active sentences – for example, ‘The cat chased the dog’ – and is beginning to understand passive sentences – for example, ‘The cat was chased by the dog’.
+Your child can understand and combine words to form active sentences – for example, ‘The cat chased the dog’.
+He’s also starting to understand passive sentences – for example, ‘The cat was chased by the dog’.

 Storytelling and language development

 From 4-8 years, children get much better at telling stories.
 Your child’s stories are probably longer and more detailed.
 The stories might be made up, or about things that have actually happened.
 They might have a theme, character or plot and contain actions and events in a logical sequence – for example, ‘The boat sank, so everybody had to swim to the beach’.

 As your child keeps learning and practising language, her storytelling will improve.
 It’ll be easier to work out who your child is talking about when she’s telling a story, and how the events in her stories fit together.

 - use different linking words in the right way – for example, ‘because’, ‘then’, ‘now’, ‘when’, ‘before’, ‘while’ and ‘although’